 - auditing and assessing investigator compliance with the HRPP policies and procedures and IRB requirements

-In addition to developing and maintaining policies, the HRPP provides and supports resources to facilitate the ethical conduct of research and research regulatory compliance.
+In addition to developing and maintaining policies, the HRPP creates resources to facilitate compliance in the USC research community.
 Below is a list of initiatives that make up and support CQI activities:

 HRPP Executive Committee

-On a weekly basis individual and group meetings are held amongst the HRPP Director, IRB Associate Directors and HRPP staff to discuss updates to regulations, implementation of new procedures, and best research practices.
+Weekly meetings are held amongst the HRPP Director and IRB Associate directors and HRPP staff to discuss updates to regulations, implementation of new procedures, and best research practices.

 Education

-The HRPP offers classroom education as guest lecturers to discuss human subjects protections with students (incoming PhD students, medical students, undergrad scholars).
-HRPP and IRB staff attend quarterly retreats for training and professional development.
+HRPP offers classroom education as guest lecturers to discuss human subjects protections with students (incoming PhD students, medical students, undergrad scholars).
+HRPP and IRB staff attend quarterly retreat for training and professional development.

 The website provides the latest information to the USC research community including guidance, consent templates, policies, educational resources, and contact information.
 Website analytics are reviewed periodically to determine web traffic, reader interest and improve site content.